sigp/lighthouse/book/src/validator-create.md

             The GWEI value of the deposit amount.
 Defaults to the minimum amount required for an active validator (MAX_EFFECTIVE_BALANCE)
         --network <network>
-            Name of network lighthouse will connect to [possible values: medalla, altona, spadina, zinken]
+            Name of the Eth2 chain Lighthouse will sync and follow. [default: mainnet]  [possible values: medalla, altona, spadina, pyrmont, mainnet, toledo]
         --secrets-dir <SECRETS_DIR>
             The path where the validator keystore passwords will be stored.
 Defaults to ~/.lighthouse/{network}/secrets

-        --testnet <testnet>
+    -s, --spec <DEPRECATED>
-            Name of network lighthouse will connect to [possible values: medalla, altona]
+            This flag is deprecated, it will be disallowed in a future release.
+This value is now derived from the --network or --testnet-dir flags.
     -t, --testnet-dir <DIR>
             Path to directory containing eth2_testnet specs.
 Defaults to a hard-coded Lighthouse testnet.
 Only effective if there is no existing database.